linode/docs/docs/development/go/file-io/index.md

 }
 {{< /file >}}

-The good thing with `fileCopy.go` is that it allows you to set the size of the buffer that will be used during the copy process – as it happens in Go, that buffer is implemented using a *byte slice* named `buf`.
-The copy takes place in the `Copy()` function that keeps reading the input file using the required amount of `Read()` calls and writes it using the required amount of `Write()` calls.
+`fileCopy.go` allows you to set the size of the buffer that will be used during the copy process.
+In this Go program, the buffer is implemented using a *byte slice* named `buf`.
+The copy takes place in the `Copy()` function, which keeps reading the input file using the required amount of `Read()` calls, and writes it using the required amount of `Write()` calls.
 The `Copy()` function performs lots of tests to make sure that the source file exists and is a regular file and that the destination file does not exist.

 The output of `fileCopy.go` will resemble the following: